 - Call us now to start your flight delay compensation claim.

-Within this extensive guide, we will attempt to introduce all of the factors that make up the process of claiming compensation for a flight delay and also outline the flight delay compensation rules which apply to anyone seeking compensation due to a delayed flight.
+Within this extensive guide, we will attempt to introduce all of the factors that make up the process of claiming compensation for a flight delay.
+Will will also address critical questions on

 Currently, flight delay compensation claims fall under the umbrella of EU legislation.
 Only countries that are members of the European Union are legally required to uphold this legislation.
-This means that when the U.K. leaves the European Union as a result of BREXIT, airlines operating within the U.K. will no longer legally be required to pay compensation for delayed flights.
+This means that when the U.K. leaves the European Union due to BREXIT, airlines operating within the U.K. will no longer legally be required to pay compensation for delayed flights.